Skip to main content

 Pick a Day 📅

-Select one consistent day — Sunday evening, a quiet morning, or any moment that naturally feels unhurried.
-Sticking to the same day each week turns this ritual into a gentle form of accountability.
-You know it’s coming, and your mind begins to prepare for that small moment of awareness.
+Choose one consistent day of the week—Sunday evening, a quiet weekday morning, or any time that naturally feels unhurried.
+Keeping the same day builds a gentle sense of accountability without pressure.
+Over time, your mind begins to expect this moment of awareness, making the ritual easier to maintain.

 Choose One Item Only 🎯